What to Do Immediately After Your Grant Application Is Rejected

 Rejections are really opportunities

-The likelihood of your first proposal to a particular foundation or government agency being rejected is astonishingly high; industry insiders put the average grant success rate somewhere between 12-20%, so you are at least in good company.
+The likelihood of your first proposal to a particular foundation or government agency being rejected is astonishingly high.
+Industry insiders put the average grant success rate somewhere between 12 percent–20 percent, so you are in good company.
 Consider the first "no" just a step toward a better fit down the road.

 Think of rejection as an opportunity, not a death sentence.
 First steps to recovering your equilibrium and perhaps forging a relationship to move forward: